Skip to main content

 Information

 **Please note that this information is related to rules prior to changes in Reporting Requirements that are effective November 1, 2025.
 These documents were created to educate candidates and committees in specific areas, to provide additional information, and to give direction to assist in following the Ethics Rules.
-More resources will be provided once Political Subdivisions are integrated into Guardian 2.0.
+More resources will be provided once Political Subdivisions are fully integrated into the Guardian.

-Note: Filing in Guardian 2.0 for Municipal committees has not been enabled yet in Guardian 2.0.
+Note: Filing in the Guardian for Municipal committees has not been enabled yet.
 Subscribe to the GovDelivery notification at the bottom of this page to ensure you receive updates on when Municipal committees will have the ability to start filing.

 Starting November 1, 2025 Municipal committees receiving in excess of $1,000 or with expenditures in excess of $1,000 are required to file reports with the Ethics Commission.
-Filing will be done Guardian 2.0.
-See also the Guardian 2.0 Resources page.
+Filing will be done in the Guardian.

-• Previously, January 2015-November 2025, those Committees filed paper reports with the Municipal Clerk using the following fillable forms for submission.
-These resources below are only for reference/educational use as all required filings will be made in Guardian 2.0, once enabled for Political Subdivisions.
+• Previously (January 2015-October 2025), those Committees filed paper reports with the Municipal Clerk using the following fillable forms for submission.
+These resources below are only for reference/educational use as all required filings will be made in the Guardian, once enabled for Political Subdivisions.

 Municipal Candidate Committee Municipal Political Committee